zirui-song-18/documentation-website/_vector-search/ai-search/neural-sparse-ann-configuration.md

 ## Step 2: Ingest data

-### Step 2.a: Directly ingest data
+### Step 2.a: Directly ingest embeddings

-After a Sparse ANN index is successfully created, you can ingest data into it
+After a sparse ANN index is successfully created, you can ingest sparse embeddings with tokens in the form of Integers into it

 ```json
 POST _bulk